 Ivan P. Kaminow

-Ivan Kaminow retired from Bell Labs in 1996 after a 42-year career (1954-1996), mostly in lightwave research.
-After retiring from Bell Labs, he served as IEEE Congressional Fellow on the staffs of the House Science Committee and the Congressional Research Service (Science Policy Research Division) in the Library of Congress.
-From 1997 to 1999, he returned to Lucent Bell Labs as a part-time Consultant.
-He also established Kaminow Lightwave Technology to provide consulting services to various technology companies, and to patent and litigation law firms.
-In 1999 he served as Senior Science Advisor to the Optical Society of America in Washington.
-He received degrees from Union College (BSEE), UCLA (MSE) and Harvard (AM, Ph.D.).
-He was a Hughes Fellow at Hughes Aircraft Co. and UCLA (1952 - 1954) and a Bell Labs Fellow at Harvard (1956 – 1960).
+After retiring from Bell Labs, Kaminow served as an IEEE Congressional Fellow on the staffs of the House Science Committee and the Congressional Research Service (Science Policy Research Division) in the Library of Congress.
+From 1997 to 1999, he returned to Lucent Bell Labs as a part-time consultant, and he served as senior science advisor to OSA in 1999.
+He also established Kaminow Lightwave Technology to provide consulting services to technology companies, as well as patent and litigation law firms.